 - Temporary lay-offs that are not termination are included in the 6-month count.

-Rules if it’s not a small farm
+If it’s not a small farm

-Employment standards rules apply to farming and ranching employees who receive wages, are not family members, and do not work on small farms and ranches.
+Farm and ranch employment standards rules apply to farming and ranching employees who receive wages, are not family members, and do not work on small farms and ranches.
 These employees:

 - are exempt from rules around daily and weekly hours of work and rest